 PADICO manages its capital structure and makes adjustments to it in light of changes in business conditions.
-No changes were made in the objectives, policies or processes during the two years ended December 31, 2021 and 2020.
+No changes were made in the objectives, policies or processes during the two years ended December 31, 2022 and 2021, except for the repurchase of part of its shares through a subsidiary.

-PADICO's capital structure is comprised of paid in capital, share premium, other reserves, retained earnings, and non-controlling interest after the deduction of treasury shares, with a total of U.S. \$ 491,233,000 as at December 31, 2021 and U.S. \$ 448,871,000 as at December 31, 2020.
+PADICO's capital structure is comprised of paid in capital, share premium, other reserves, retained earnings, and non-controlling interest after the deduction of treasury shares, with a total of U.S. \$ 444,662,000 as at December 31, 2022 and U.S. \$ 491,233,000 as at December 31, 2021.

-41. Concentration of Risk in Geographic Area
+41. Concentration of risk in geographic area